Film Deets:

 In our first scream, Laura has just realized that the evil supernatural entity, BOB (Frank Silva, who has been raping her for years is actually her father, Leland (Ray Wise).

 Because Laura has always attributed the abuse she endures to BOB, she is shocked to realize that BOB and her father are not separate entities.
 Her scream is a complicated mix of betrayal that a person who should be someone protecting her is the one violating her, shock that what she has always assumed to be true is a lie, and pronounced grief that her dream of a return to the happy nuclear family life she covets is outside of her grasp.
 Laura’s scream is also tinged with disgust, both as a reaction to her father’s perversions and to her perception that she might somehow be to blame for his actions, the latter of which is an all too common feeling experienced by sexual abuse survivors.
 As the audience, we understand that Laura is absolutely in no way responsible for the abuse she endures.
 As a child, she is not able to consent, and all responsibility for the abuse resides solely with the adult.
 But because her abuser is also her father, Laura’s emotional response to her abuse is an understandably complex one.
-In an article entitled “Childhood sexual abuse trauma-causing dynamics experienced by women survivors: A scoping literature review,” researchers looked at 23 retrospective studies that focused on the responses of childhood sexual abuse survivors and found that while reactions to abuse are complicated, internalized self-blame can be a common response.
+Researchers looked at twenty-three retrospective studies that focused on the responses of childhood sexual abuse survivors and found that while reactions to abuse are complicated, internalized self-blame can be a common response (Henning et al. 169).
 For Laura, that self-blame manifests itself in unhealthy behaviors such as drug use, prostitution, and self-isolation.

 Admittedly, here is where dealing with the Twin Peaks universe gets a little dicey.
 While some fans believe BOB is a coping mechanism Laura has created to deal with her trauma, others believe BOB to be an evil, spirit entity who is possessing Leland.
 Given the film’s exploration of supernatural themes, even more so than in the series, I think we have to conclude that BOB is a real, malevolent spirit.
 But I also think that using BOB as an excuse to cast Leland as a simple victim of possession is a horrible mistake, especially when we consider the context of our next scream.